przemektmalon/3D/README.md

 ![Engine Image](https://github.com/przemektmalon/3D/blob/master/gitimg/engineimg.png)

+To build:

+Ensure you have all dependancies built on your system (listed at the bottom of this file).

+Clone the repo.

+Either open the MSVC solution and amend the usual project properties (include directories, library directories) to point to paths on your system.

+Through cmake, launch cmake-gui, open the LIB properties group, input the correct library paths, configure, generate, and build.

+CMake process tested with MSVC and GCC.
+GCC compiles and links, however, the app crashes.
+Most likely because the GCC compiled 64bit code while libs are 32bit.
+I might fix this in the future, for the time being though, MSVC works.

 # Current features

 -Deferred HDR rendering using half-z tile light culling through OGL compute shader.
 Supports normal and tone mapping.
 Uses metallic and roughness maps for PBR calculations.